stripe/stripe-commercetools-checkout-app/README.md

 10. **MERCHANT_RETURN_URL**: This is the return URL used on the confirmPayment return_url parameter.
 The Buy Now Pay Later payment methods will send the Stripe payment_intent in the URL; the Merchant will need to retrieve the payment intent and look for the metadata ct_payment_id is add in the commercetools Checkout SDK paymentReference.
 11. **STRIPE_CAPTURE_METHOD**: This is the capture method used for the Payment.
 It can be either `automatic` or `manual`.
 The default value is `automatic`.
 12. **STRIPE_WEBHOOK_ID**: This is the unique identifier for the Stripe Webhook Endpoint.
+13. **STRIPE_COLLECT_SHIPPING_ADDRESS**: This is the configuration for the Stripe collect shipping address in the payment element.
+The default value is `auto`.
+More information can be found [here](https://docs.stripe.com/payments/payment-element/control-billing-details-collection).

 #### 2. commercetools